 Here is a video featuring the ASUS ROG Zephyrus S to demonstrating just how difficult it is to build a proper gaming laptop.
 This will give you an idea of the extensive design and engineering that goes into creating these gaming laptops so that they perform well and cool properly.

 Why You Can’t Build Your Own Laptop by Paul’s Hardware:

-Building a gaming laptop requires a lot of things, from sourcing and knowledge of the various parts.
-Moreover, the laptop should be powerful enough in handling the system requirements of today’s games which is certainly no easy task.
+Building a gaming laptop requires a lot of things, from sourcing and knowledge of the various parts to cooling and battery life.
+Moreover, the laptop should be powerful enough to handle the system requirements of current and future games.

-You may be able to pull off the DIY task but the costs of doing so are a lot higher than buying a manufacturer built laptop.
-In truth, rather than building a gaming laptop, you are much better off buying a gaming laptop from well-established gaming laptop manufacturers such as MSI, GIGABYTE, Razer, Acer, etc.
+In truth, rather than building a gaming laptop, you are much better off buying a gaming laptop from well-established gaming laptop manufacturers such as Asus, MSI, GIGABYTE, Razer, Acer, etc.

 Key issues to hurdle in building a gaming laptop